brandlewco/jesserieser.com/content/about/_index.md

   margin_left: 25%
   margin_right: 0%
   text: "**MY NAME IS JESSE RIESER  \nAND I AM A STUDENT OF SUBTLETIES.**\n\nSince
-    I was 17 I have been looking through a\n\nlens, making images filed with telling details\n\nand compelling character.\n\nBut back to those subtleties.
-They are\n\ndifferent from details.\n\nSubtleties are the stuff of stories. they are\n\nthe unexplained elements, the unobvious\n\nexpression, the unclear artifacts.
-They are\n\nthe lingering mysteries in the photograph\n\nthat refuse to reveal themselves to the\n\nviewer immediately.
-My work inspires\n\nengagement, drawing in the viewer, causing\n\nhim to wonder about the subjects and the\n\nstories they have to tell.\n\nPhotography is all about the moment -\n\nbutton pressed, instant captured.
-But that\n\nmoment can take an hour, a day, a lifetime to\n\nhappen.
+    I was 17 I have been looking through a lens, making images filed with telling details and compelling character.\n\nBut back to those subtleties.
+They are different from details.\n\nSubtleties are the stuff of stories. they are the unexplained elements, the unobvious expression, the unclear artifacts.
+They are the lingering mysteries in the photograph that refuse to reveal themselves to the viewer immediately.
+    My work inspires engagement, drawing in the viewer, causing him to wonder about the subjects and the stories they have to tell.\n\nPhotography is all about the moment - button pressed, instant captured.
+But that moment can take an hour, a day, a lifetime to happen.
 I engage with subjects.
-I understand\n\nand communicate with clients.
-I can see their\n\nvision through my own eyes.\n\nSome call it empathy.
+I understand and communicate with clients.
+I can see their vision through my own eyes.\n\nSome call it empathy.
     Some call it charm.
-My\n\nmom just says I’m a nice young man."
+My mom just says I’m a nice young man."
   parallax: true
   background_color: ''
   text_color: "#000000"